Determining Reaction Order Using Rate Data

 The data from a reaction order experiment is analyzed using a variety of statistical methods.
 The most common methods include:

-- Linear regression: Linear regression is used to determine the slope and intercept of a linear plot of the rate data.
-The slope of the plot is equal to the reaction order.
+- Linear regression: Linear regression is used to determine the slope and intercept of a linear plot of the appropriately transformed rate data (as per the integrated rate law).
+The slope and intercept are then used to determine the rate constant (k) and reaction order.

 Applications